Do I need ambulance cover in Australia?

 There’s a further level of complexity if you need an ambulance outside of your home state, or the hospital you’re transported to is across a state line.

-Here’s a high level explanation of how it works across Australia:
+Here’s a breakdown of how ambulance costs are covered across Australia:

-Emergency ambulances aren’t fully covered by the state government unless you hold certain government concession cards.
-To avoid out-of-pocket costs, you can get get private health insurance that includes ambulance cover.
+Unless you’re a concession card holder, emergency ambulances aren’t fully covered by the State or Territory government.
+To avoid out-of-pocket costs, you’ll need private health insurance that includes ambulance cover.

-State ambulance services are covered by your state government Australia-wide, so you don’t need separate insurance.
+If you’re a Queensland resident, emergency ambulance services are covered by your State government Australia-wide, so you don’t need ambulance cover.

 When should I call an ambulance?